MPoulhazan/web3dash/README.md

 See live demo <a href="https://web3dash.web.app/dashboards/balance" target="_blank">here</a>!

-Web3dash is a dashboard viewer build with React.
+Web3dash is a dashboard viewer build with React and plugged on Covalent APIs.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The template is inspired from BloomUI and build with Material UI.

+### Features

+The V1 of dashboard shows multiple indicators :

+- Top 4 cryptos
+- Balances for a given address on selected chain
+- Transactions tab for a given address on selected chain

+Graphs will be added in the V1.1.

 ## Available Scripts